Skip to main content

 Protocols for women often involve bio-identical estradiol and progesterone.
 Progesterone provides a crucial balancing effect to estradiol and has its own set of benefits, including a calming effect on the nervous system which can help modulate vascular tone.

 A low-dose testosterone component is frequently included in female protocols.
-This small amount of testosterone is critical for libido, energy, and mood, and it also contributes directly to through the same nitric oxide-dependent mechanisms seen in men.
+This small amount of testosterone is critical for libido, energy, and mood, and it also contributes directly to endothelial health through the same nitric oxide-dependent mechanisms seen in men.
 The combined effect of restoring estradiol, progesterone, and testosterone creates a comprehensive shield for the female vascular system, mitigating the sharp increase in cardiovascular events seen after menopause.

 How Do Peptides Execute Targeted Endothelial Repair?